Find out how much your property is worth in 30 seconds

 If May’s forecast third hike to 4.35% materialises, the cumulative 75bp from the November 2025 trough will represent approximately $45,000 to $75,000 in lost borrowing capacity for Melbourne’s median-to-premium buyer.

 The calculator at right lets you model your precise exposure.
-Note: actual mortgage rates run approximately 1.7 to 1.9 percentage points above the cash rate.
+Actual mortgage rates run approximately 1.7 to 1.9 percentage points above the cash rate.
 The numbers shown use this spread for a realistic estimate.

 $400k $1,200,000 $3M